Forthcoming Book: Land and the Mortgage

 By Daivi Rodima-Taylor

-The BU Center for Finance, Law & Policy Financial Inclusion workshop “Mortgage across Cultures: Land, Finance, & Epistemology” took place on April 14 at BU African Studies Center.
-The all-day workshop was co-organized with the BU African Studies Center and the Anthropology Department.
+The workshop “Mortgage across Cultures: Land, Finance, & Epistemology” took place on April 14, 2016 at BU African Studies Center.
+The all-day workshop was funded by the BU Center for Finance, Law and Policy, and co-organized with the African Studies Center and the Anthropology Department.
 The BU Working Group on Land Mortgage and Financial Inclusion studies land mortgage and its regulation in a comparative perspective, exploring how the subject of mortgaging arose in agrarian settings and how it has developed in different economies, regimes, and cultures.
 The workshop included presentations by a group of renowned scholars from the United States and Europe, offering interdisciplinary insights into land tenure and rural borrowing issues.
-The workshop was co-organized by Daivi Rodima-Taylor, senior academic researcher of BU CFLP and research affiliate at the African Studies Center, and Parker Shipton, a Professor of Anthropology and Research Fellow in African Studies.
+The workshop was co-organized by Daivi Rodima-Taylor, senior academic researcher of BU CFLP and research affiliate at the African Studies Center, and Parker Shipton, a professor of anthropology and research fellow in African Studies.

-The workshop was part of the CFLP Financial Inclusion initiatives that study the access of the poor and unbanked to a better financial life.
+The workshop was part of the CFLP Financial Inclusion initiatives that study the financial access of the poor and unbanked.
 In Africa south of the Sahara, only about a fifth of the population partakes of the formal financial system through banks or comparable institutions.
 Many more people have access to land, and land access remains in the center of most of their livelihoods.
 Recent economic and political changes have fueled uncertainties in land access all over the world.
 In many cases, rights-based models to land titling or restitution have failed to consider the multiple entitlements to land access that typify those settings.
-Land property has become increasingly central to forging new social identities and modes of belonging, as well as inspiring new kinds of competition and conflict.
+Land property has become increasingly central to forging new social identities and modes of belonging, while also inspiring new conflicts and contestation.
 “Credit tied to land, as it turns into debt, raises complex issues not just of contract over time but also of custom, including kinship, neighborhood, and habituation,” said Parker Shipton. ”Researchers find that ambitious attempts to reform property systems and financial access together have seldom turned out as their designers or other intended participants expected.
 But comparing the stories has just begun.”

 The goal of the workshop was to study these novel potentials and challenges that surround the topic of land mortgage, and to achieve a human-centered view of expanding rural financialization.
 The presentations explored the topics of land mortgage from diverse angles, including the relationships between land mortgage and land inheritance in Ghana, the issues of land taxation in Senegal, protecting the borrower in rural India, ideas of land loans and investments in Northern Uganda, the cultural construction of home as patrimony in Mexico, and reinventing land mortgage in post-socialist Romania.